Namtaek/Namtaek.github.io/about.md

 I'm broadly interested in __Statistics and machine learning.__.

+I am not a fully Bayesian, however, I think Bayesian inference is more informative despite its computational issues.

-My research involves causal inference and Bayesian nonparametrics.
+My research involves causal inference, especially "confounder selection", and Bayesian nonparametrics such as BART.

 I am currently a Master's student of __BCIG, Bayesian Causal Inference Group__.